YukiYasuda2718/srda-cvae/README.md

 #  Super-Resolution Data Assimilation (SRDA) Using Conditional Variational Autoencoders <!-- omit in toc -->

-This repository contains the code used in "*A Theory of Evidence Lower Bound and Its Application to Super-Resolution Data Assimilation (SRDA) Using Conditional Variational Autoencoders*" ([arXiv](./https://arxiv.org/abs/2308.03351)).
+This repository contains the code used in "*Theory of Super-Resolution Data Assimilation with Conditional Variational Autoencoders*" ([arXiv](https://arxiv.org/abs/2308.03351)).

 - [Setup](#setup)
   - [Build Singularity container](#build-singularity-container)